Playback – Overview

 }

-With the non-blocking approach you must call Dispose
+You must call Dispose